-- Assemble the new pole and place it near the installation area. - Remove existing wires and other equipment from the existing poles. - Remove the existing poles. - Install and stabilize the base of the new pole. - Install and secure the new pole.
+- Assemble the pole and place it near the installation area. - Install and stabilize the base of the new pole. - Install and secure the new pole.

 Wire Installation

 Crews install new wires on the new poles along the power line route.